 Synchronizing Linux System Clock with a Remote NTP Server

-NTP stands for Network Time Protocol is a internet protocol, which is used to synchronize system clock between computers.
+NTP stands for Network Time Protocol is an internet protocol, which is used to synchronize the system clock between computers.
 The timedatectl utility enables you to automatically sync your Linux system clock with a remote group of servers using NTP.

-To start automatic time synchronization with remote NTP server, type the following command at the terminal.
+To start automatic time synchronization with a remote NTP server, type the following command at the terminal.

 # timedatectl set-ntp true

 To disable NTP time synchronization, type the following command at the terminal.

 These are very easy examples described in this tutorial and I hope you will find them helpful for setting various Linux system clocks and timezones.
 To learn more about this tool, head over to timedatectl man page.

 If you have anything to say about this article, feel free to leave a comment for any more information to add.
 Stay connected to Tecmint.